Limits of manifolds with boundary II: Lipschitz homotopy stability

 \begin{prop} For any $X\in \ol{\ca M}(m,v)$, there exists $\e=\e_X>0$ such that if $X'\in\ol{\ca M}(m,v)$ satisfies $d_{GH}(X,X')<\e$, then it has the same homotopy type as $X$. \end{prop}

 \begin{proof} Suppose the conclusion does not hold.
 Then we have a sequence$X_i$ in $\ol{\ca M}(m,v)$ converging to $X\in\ol{\ca M}(m,v)$ such that $X_i$ does not have the same homotopy type as $X$ for any $i$.
 Let $Y_i$ be any extension of $X_i$.
-We may assume that $Y_i$ converges to an Alexandrov space $Y$.
-Note that $Y$ is an extension of $X$.
+We may assume that $(Y_i, X_i)$ converges to $(Y,W)$, where $W$ is a closed subset of an Alexandrov space $Y$.